Intersection theory of polymatroids: The toric geometry of polystellahedral varieties

 Let $X_\pi$ be the toric variety associated to the polystellahedral fan $\Sigma_\pi$.
-We record some properties of $X_\pi$ arising from the properties of the fan $\Sigma_\pi$, starting with the fact that $X_\pi$ is isomorphic to the polystellahedral variety $X_{\textbf a}$ of type $\textbf a$.
+We record some properties of $X_\pi$ arising from the properties of the fan $\Sigma_\pi$, starting with the fact that $X_\pi$ is isomorphic to the polystellahedral variety $X_{\textbf a}$ with cage $\textbf a$.

 As before, let $V = \bigoplus_{i\in \E}V_i$ be the direct sum of vector spaces where $\dim V_i = a_i = |\pi^{-1}(i)|$ for all $i\in \E$.
 Denote by $GL_{\textbf a}$ the group $ \prod_{i\in \E} GL(V_i)$.
 Recall that $X_{\mathbf a}$ is the closure of the image of the map $V \to \prod_{\emptyset\subsetneq S \subseteq \E} \PP(\bigoplus_{i\in S} V_i \oplus \kk)$.
 Because this map is $GL_{\textbf a}$-equivariant, the group $GL_{\textbf a}$ acts naturally on the variety $X_{\textbf a}$.